Working Capital Efficiency in the UK: 6.2% CAGR vs the FTSE 100's 1.1% Over 25 Years

 Metric WC UK FTSE 100

 Zero cash periods.
-The portfolio was fully invested in all 25 years, averaging 19.8 stocks.
+The portfolio was fully invested in all 25 years, averaging 11.0 stocks.
+The smaller portfolio size reflects the UK market's narrower pool of qualifying companies after data quality filters.

-The 16% down capture is remarkable: the portfolio captured only a sixth of the FTSE 100's downside while gaining 160% of its upside.
+The 43% down capture means the portfolio captured less than half of the FTSE 100's downside while gaining 142% of its upside.
 The FTSE 100's negative Sharpe ratio (-0.181) tells the story of a weak index.
 The working capital screen delivered positive risk-adjusted returns where the index didn't.

 Annual returns: